standup-raven/standup-raven/docs/troubleshooting.md

 * ##### I filled out my standup report but had to make some changes to it.
 However, I'm seeing a blank standup form on opening it.

-    Make sure you are in the same channel as when you originally filled out your standup.
+    Make sure you are in the same channel as when you originally filled your standup.

 * ##### I'm seeing the "Standup not configured for this channel" message on opening the standup modal.